linz/postgresql-tableversion/doc/table_version.md

 Security model
 --------------

-- Anyone can create and complete revisions (even a different user than the one who crated the revision can complete it).
+- Anyone can create revisions.
+- Revisions can only be completed by their creators.
 - Only those who have ownership privileges on a table can enable/disable versioning of such table.
 - Only empty revisions can be deleted.